canonical/netbox/charm/docs/index.md

 Giving the limitations of NetBox for scripts and reports, the alternative is using a Data Source, and creating the scripts and reports from the Data Source, using the "Auto sync enabled" checkbox.
-Using this checkbox, the scripts and reports will be synchronized every 5 minutos in all units.
+Using this checkbox, the scripts and reports will be synchronized every five minutes in all units.
 See [Configure Scripts and Reports for HA](how-to/configure-scripts-reports.md) for more information.